humera-ahmad/CI-CD/README.md

-follow the steps in steps.txt
+Get the link from steps.txt